danielkpl2/developer-full-stack-challenge/readme.md

 ## Environment Variables
-copy the provided .env_sample into .env and set the PostgreSQL URL and credentials
+copy the provided .env_example into .env and set the PostgreSQL URL and credentials

 ## Database setup
 A database will be created as specified in the .env file, default dk_test.